 Elias is going to die.

 Elias may be on the wrong side, but he still doesn't deserve to burn to death.
 You remember when Necros had come running to you and asking for protection, and you were wary, but you took pity on him.
 Even though you didn't show it.
-You won't admit it, but you pity Elias, often wondering how someone could have become so angry and bitter when you're actually supposed to be doing homework.
+You won't admit it, but you pity Elias, often wondering how someone could have become so angry and bitter, twisted by his own hatred, when you're actually supposed to be doing homework.

 Your mind's made up.
 You're going back for him.
 But the hard part, you have to convince S.T.A.N.
 You know he won't understand, but you have to try.